chips-blockchain/docker/README.md

 ### Plug in your `ln` and `chips` to the container

 If you do not have the `ln` and `chips` running locally yet but would like to have that setup, see [Compilation guide](https://github.com/chips-blockchain/bet/blob/master/compile.md) for instructions on how to manually run `ln` and `chips`.

+You can save yourself some time by only installing relevant dependencies (do not insall bet dependencies, they are marked).
+Bet dependencies are precompiled in the Docker container.

 Your lightning node must be synced.
 If it is not, allow it to sync.

 1. Run Docker container